Table of Contents

 | Above 400 Units | 11.5 |

 In Bihar, the electricity tariffs are set by the Bihar Electricity Regulatory Commission (BERC).
-The Bihar electricity per unit rate is categorised based on consumption slabs for both domestic and commercial consumers.
+1 unit electricity cost in Bihar 2026 is categorised based on consumption slabs for both domestic and commercial consumers.

 North Bihar Electricity Bill Rate per Unit

 The North Bihar Power Distribution Company Limited (NBPDCL) oversees electricity distribution in North Bihar.
-The North Bihar electricity bill rate per unit for the financial year 2025 are as follows:
+The North Bihar electricity bill rate per unit for the financial year 2026 is as follows:

 Domestic Electricity per Unit Rate in Bihar